 Training as a volunteer family support worker and breastfeeding support worker over this time, made me think I was initially interested in midwifery.
 Unsuccessful in that application route; I started working for StepChange the debt charity but struggled with the phone/office based nature of the job.
 Deciding I definitely needed a change, I discussed my qualifications with a few universities, asking what would be required to apply for their social work programmes.
 I was lucky enough to be offered an interview at LJMU for their next intake.
 I had the interview on a Thursday and was offered a place on the Friday, starting just 8 weeks later!

 I was shaking like a leaf on the first day, but also super excited.
 During the first week, our cohort voted on the candidates for student rep and I was pulled out the hat!
 I’ve mostly acted as a go-between for the students and staff but have also worked to improve the cohort experience.
+They’re a wonderful bunch of people who I will be proud to graduate alongside when the time comes!

 My for children were all primary age when I started and I have to travel an hour into Uni – so it’s long days!
 I usually settle everyone into bed, make a coffee then get started on work around 9pm and working until the early hours.
 I’ve found the different kind of stress really enjoyable and motivating.
 I also have the attitude that although this is a career, I am deeply passionate about and I want to put everything I can into it, I recognise that it isn’t the only hat I wear.
 At the end of the day, my children are my priority.
 This means I have to schedule and plan my day to the minute.
 I don’t waste time, because I don’t have it!
 And its working, I’m doing really well.